ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_ML_MT_Control.rst

 The k-parameters in these equations depend on the fault scenario and can either be calculated or optimized depending on the avaiable degrees of freedom in the system.
 Frequently used for determining the k-parameters are the Minimum Loss (ML) and Maximum Torque (MT) optimization strategies, optimizing for minimal copper losses and maximum torque operation range respectively.[[#Munim]_] [[#Che_Duran]_]

-The following module with the function ``get_k_parameter`` contains the ML and MT optimized k-parameters for up to 3 OPFs of an asymmetric six-phase PMSM with one (1N) or two (2N) neutral points.
+The following module with the function ``uz_get_k_parameter`` contains the ML and MT optimized k-parameters for up to 3 OPFs of an asymmetric six-phase PMSM with one (1N) or two (2N) neutral points.
 Based on these parameters a fault tolerant control system for asymmetric six-phase PMSM can be created by controlling the VSD-Currents with the calculated reference values.

 .. _kparameter: